Stiftung: Theory

 The idea of a foundation is that in spite of the continuous use of the income for the purpose of the foundation (i.e., not for compound interest), the total amount after a certain time exceeds the funded foundation stock.
-With a yield of, for example, four percent (lilac line), the sum of the income earned the founding capital after 25 years, after which the sum of the income is greater than the basic stock capital (green area in the upper right corner).
+With a yield of, for example, four percent (lilac line), the sum of the income earned equals the founding capital after 25 years, after which the sum of the income is greater than the basic endowment capital (green area in the upper right corner).

 History

 Stiftungen have a long tradition.
 Plato established his academy as a foundation, and it lasted from 347 BCE to 529 CE.

 In the early Middle Ages, many nobles founded towns as Stiftung-like legal entities, a technique which was soon used to establish hospitals, orphanages and other non-profit organizations.
 It was the establishment of monastic communities, however, mostly in the southern and eastern border regions of the Holy Roman Empire, where the theory of Stiftung developed most.
 Many famous church buildings and monasteries were early foundations of Stiftung activity.
 Many of the 9th century foundations survive today notably in Wemding, Bavaria which dates back to the 10th century.
 Otto I donated the lady's donation at Quedlinburg Abbey which lasted from 936 to 1802.

 When Roman law began to take root in Germany during the 13th century, many social structures changed including considerable urbanization.
 Numerous Stiftung foundations were created at this time and many have survived the vicissitudes of history.
 Stiftung foundations took on a distinctly non-profit nature in response to the invention of corporations under the legal scholar and Pope Innocent IV.

 The Stiftung foundation of Bürgerspital zum Heiligen Geist in Würzburg is a good example of how they function.
 Founded in 1316, it is only one of about 250 examples of foundations that are older than 500 years which still exist today.
 The foundation provides geriatric services for the citizens of the burger, and is funded by the vineyard on the foundations estates.

 The well-known social housing Stiftung, Fuggerei in Augsburg, which is regarded as the oldest still existing social housing settlement, was founded in 1519, by the leading inhabitants of the town (foundation letter of 1521) and is therefore a few years younger than the social housing foundation of Valentin Ostertag.